volkmannp/ntbgraphics/README.md

     ‘Genotype’/‘Environmental’/‘Treatment’ in your Animal List
     with these exact titles;
-  - at least one column with information about ‘Animal’ (matching the information in the RFID column in the Animal List), and at least one behavioral test in your Meta Behavior with exact titles: “Animal” “Meanspeed” “Rotations” “Center” “Alternations” “Choices” “Context” “Cue” “FreezeBase” “Timeimmobile” “Baseline” “inhibition70” “inhibition75” “inhibition80” “SucPref” “PlacePref” “ReversalLearn” “Activity” “Nocturnal” “SerialLearn” (-\> this is the current entity of all available experiment names for plotting;
+  - at least one column with information about ‘Animal’ (matching the information in the ‘RFID’ column in the Animal List), and at least one behavioral test in your Meta Behavior with exact titles:
+    “Animal” “Meanspeed” “Rotations” “Center” “Alternations”
+    “Choices” “Context” “Cue” “FreezeBase” “Timeimmobile” “Baseline”
+    “inhibition70” “inhibition75” “inhibition80” “SucPref” “PlacePref”
+    “ReversalLearn” “Activity” “Nocturnal” “SerialLearn” (-\> this is the current entity of all available experiment names for plotting;